-Ski The Santa Fe Way
+2. Ski or Snowboard the Santa Fe Way

 See for yourself why Sunset Magazine named Santa Fe the #1 Shopping Destination.